David-The-Programmer/dotfiles/git/README.md

 Once you do any git operations like `clone`, `push`, `fetch`, etc, which require authentication, a prompt should be there asking for you to sign into Github via the browser.
 A browser tab should open prompting to authorise git credential manager for those git operations.
 After that, these operations should work without needing to authenticate again.

-Note that you would be prompted to enter a passphrase...(TODO: Fill in details)
+You would be prompted to enter the passphrase you used earlier.
+You maybe prompted to enter a password to unlock the keyring after entering the passphrase.
+This password should be your own laptop password.

 ## Uninstallation